 This week I have been busy preparing for the Guelph Bug Day, an event held at the University of Guelph.
 It’s full of insect and arachnid related activities, and I am fortunate enough to have a booth there to display my art.
 Of course, this means I have been drawing insects pretty much non-stop so I have lots of fun things to display.
-Unfortunately that means I don’t have time to do art specifically for today’s blog, but fortunately I can use some of my insect art for today’s post!
 So we’ll be talking about rhinoceros beetles, because I drew one as part of my sticker collection for Bug Day.

 I was under the impression that there were a handful of species of rhinoceros beetle, but I was quite mistaken.
 In fact, there are over three hundred species classified in the subfamily Dynastinae.
 They are found all over the world, in a range of habitats.
 Rhinoceros beetles are most common in tropical areas, and don’t like the cold — one of the only places they aren’t found is in polar regions.
 They are nocturnal, spending their days hiding in vegetation or under logs to protect themselves from predators.

 Rhinoceros beetles are well-known for their large size, and the longest beetle species in the world is member of the Dynastinae.
 Male hercules beetles can reach a whopping 17.5 cm in length, including their immense horns (you can read more specifically about hercules beetles here).
 Rhinoceros beetles are quite heavily armoured, having a thick exoskeleton which can come in a variety of colours.
 They have two sets of wings, and can fly, though usually not very well as they are so large.